 Not surprisingly, as an OT specializing in feeding I get this question often: “My child loves only crunchy foods.
-How do I progress him off crunchy foods?”
+How do I progress them off crunchy foods?”

 This is a little question with a big answer.

-If your child seems to prefer crunchy, follow the tips below, based on his age.
+If your child seems to prefer crunchy, follow the tips below, based on their age.

 Babies 6 - 9 months:

 As always, try to not make a big deal out of what your child is or isn’t eating.
 Instead, have fun with food, cook and shop together, and enjoy the art of play in all aspects of parenting as best you can.